Pre war travels

 In 1936, she travelled with a friend to Spain, just before the start of the Spanish Civil War and witnessed the trouble that was unfolding.

 In 1936 Nancy returned to Britain.
 Her sister, Betty, who was at Oxford University, introduced her to the archeologist Kathleen Kenyon, who encouraged Nancy to take up archaeology, which she did, under the guidance of Kenyon and Mortimer Wheeler.

 She joined an excavation with Kathleen Kenyon in 1939 at The Wrekin, a hill in Shropshire where an Iron Age settlement, a round barrow with Iron Age hillforts, had been discovered.
 Kenyon's dig involved the ramparts of the hillfort on the summit.

-Nancy was also planning to join Mortimer Wheeler on a dig in Normandy later that year, when the Second World War broke out.
-Instead of going, she responded to an urgent 'SOS' message from Kathleen Kenyon to help pack up the artefacts at the Institute of Archaeology in London so they could be moved to safety from possibly imminent bombing.
-Nancy recalls how she was asked to throw fragile pots down some stairs into the hands of another helper below - a task she performed with great accuracy as none of the precious artefacts was broken.
+Nancy was also planning to join Mortimer Wheeler on a dig in Normandy later in 1939, but the impending war in Europe intervened.
+Instead, she responded to an urgent 'SOS' message from Kathleen Kenyon to help pack up the artefacts on display at the Institute of Archaeology in London so they could be moved to safety from bombing.
+Nancy recalls how she was asked to throw fragile pots down some stairs into the hands of Kathleen Kenyon below - a task they performed with great accuracy as none of the precious artefacts was broken.